-Welcome to the Belmont University College of Pharmacy!
-We offer a four-year Doctor of Pharmacy program that trains our students to compassionately serve patients and effectively manage a variety of healthcare systems.
+Belmont University offers a four-year Doctor of Pharmacy program that provides our students with the education to compassionately serve patients and effectively manage a variety of healthcare systems.
+One-hundred percent of 2013 Belmont spring graduates taking the NAPLEX passed on their first attempt.

 We look forward to assisting you with questions you may have about our program!
 Our faculty and staff are helpful, knowledgeable resources, and we are always willing to assist in any way that we can.